 51AVÊÓÆµ

-Farmers said their could be a reduction in UK food production with price input costs increasing
+Farmers said there could be a reduction in UK food production this year following 'unsustainable' increases to key inputs

 Chris Brayford